The0mikkel/group-dcbot/README.md

 The image is automaticly updated, when a feature is merged into the main branch.

 Before you run the bot, please specify a bot_token, that is a Discord Bot Token.<br>
-The default prefix is "!" and can only be changed by setting the bot_prefix
+The default prefix is "gr!" and can only be changed by setting the bot_prefix

 ## Configuration
 The bot is made, to use MongoDB, to enable configuration of the bot on a per-guild basis.